Mpox: Symptoms, testing, care and treatment

 Handling laundry

-If you have mpox, you should handle your own laundry, such as clothes, towels and bed linens.
+If you have mpox, you should handle your own laundry if possible, including clothes, towels and bed linens.

-Wash your contaminated laundry in a washing machine using hot water (70 °C) with detergent.
-Your laundry must be dried in a dryer and be completely dry before taking it out.
+Wash your contaminated laundry in a washing machine using hot water (70 °C) and detergent.
+Your laundry must be completely dried using a clothes dryer.

 If you don't have access to a washing machine and dryer, contact your local public health authority.
-They may help you in getting support to help wash your contaminated items appropriately.
+They may be able to help you.

 Learn more about: